johnalison/obsidian-notes/Journal/29 August 2024 Thursday.md

 	- Need to merge with existing dataset script to get (at least the data info)
 - Testing running
 	- Running work!
-	- Need to validate wrt to previuous
+	- Need to validate wrt to previous
 		- Flags for synthetic data
 		- Keep process "data" for now...
 Update after debugged
+- Start with cutflow!!

 Gave Junior colloq
+- Went well

+Chat IRA:
+- Hates DEI
+- Has a way to only modify λ...

 more mixing

 [[bbWW Meeting 29 August 2024]]

+# Gym / Steamroom
+- farmers carry / cling / stepups / core
+- 10' at Tmax =124

+# MPL
+-